desl/workwithme.guide-myguide/index.md

 Let's get to know one another!
 Here's a great place to list things you've done / activities you love / conversations you're (almost) always excited to have!

+* Conditional formatting in google sheets.
+* Jira APIs
+* Making your life easier with Zapier
+* Car Stuff